-Certificate refund You may receive a refund if you submit the request within 90 days after the certificate purchase.
-If your certificate was issued within this period, you can receive a refund within 15 days since the issuance date.
+Certificate refund You may receive a refund if you submit the request within 90 days of the certificate purchase if the SSL certificate has not yet been issued.
+If your certificate was issued within this 90-day period, you can receive a refund within 15 days of the date the SSL was issued.
 Note!
-Fees will be refunded in the form of your SSLs.com account credit.
-In order to ..
+Fees will ..

 If the private key of your certificate has been compromised, you should reissue your certificate and then revoke the original certificate.
 To revoke the certificate, follow these steps: Go to Purchased certs.
 Click Details next to the reissued item.
 Click on ID in the Parent cert # line: Click Revoke at the top-right side of ..